 by Walter and Rosemary Brasch

 [Dr. Walter Brasch is an award-winning social issues columnist, former newspaper investigative reporter and editor, and journalism professor.
-His latest book is Before the First Snow, a social issues mystery novel.
+His latest book is Sinking the Ship of State: The Presidency of George W. Bush.
 Rosemary Brasch is a former secretary, Red Cross national disaster family services specialist, labor activist, and university instructor of labor studies.]